Is that a white fungus on your Aloe Vera plant? Or is it something else?

 These leaves should look dull and flat.

-And they will come off easily without having to use any other gardening tool.
+And they will come off easily without using any other gardening tool.

 The only thing you need to do here is to apply a bit of pressure on the leaf, and it will leave the plant in a moment.

 Of course, if you find it difficult, use sharp scissors and get them off the plant.